Pages

 A relationship of chance.

-The relationship I have with epilepsy has taught me much.
+My relationship with epilepsy has taught me much.

 No matter how deep and strong the currents